Rajiv-Mehta-Projects/Projects/README.md

-This repository is set so that each branch contains different projects that I worked on during my Bachelor and Master courses at MQU and USYD with thier associated reports.
+This repository is set so that each branch contains projects from university and other side projects.